-The focus on COVID-19 pandemic has been on slowing down the spread of the virus to prevent overwhelming the health service.
-However, as a health and fitness coach, I see a pandemic of another kind brewing, which isn’t being focused on nowhere near enough.
+The focus with covid has been on slowing down the spread of the virus to prevent overwhelming the health service.
+However, as a health coach, I see a pandemic of another kind brewing, which isn’t being focused on nowhere near enough.

 Whilst it’s important to be prepared for the medical impact of a pandemic, we also need to prepare for the psychological impact.
-The social, mental, and emotional impact of being in lockdown and going through a global pandemic will likely leave a psychological trauma pandemic behind.
+The social, mental, and emotional impact of being in lockdown will likely leave a psychological trauma pandemic behind.

 Many people have experienced dramatic changes and losses in their lives with little warning.
 This coupled with the social isolation and indoor lockdown required to combat the virus are the perfect ingredients for mental health consequences.

 These sudden changes may have bought up more stress from having to juggle work and life from home.
 Or it may have bought up unresolved emotional trauma from the past that has been buried and hasn’t been healed.